dyne/bonfire_reflow/docs/immutable_fields.md

 ## Process

-Similar thing with process, most fields can be considered immutable.
-The issue with process is that functions (not fields) like `inputs(...)` or `outputs(...)` can change if more events are added.
+Process is much more difficult, as adding functions like `inputs(..)` and `outputs(..)` will not be reliable, as these can change when new events are linked to it.

 ### GraphQL with removed fields